I'm a job market candidate at Yale University.

-Abstract: We propose a model of data intermediation to analyze the incentives for sharing individual data in the presence of informational externalities.
-A data intermediary acquires signals from individual consumers regarding their preferences.
-The intermediary resells the information in a product market wherein firms and consumers can tailor their choices to the demand data.
-The social dimension of the individual data---whereby an individual's data are predictive of the behavior of others---generates a data externality that can reduce the intermediary's cost of acquiring the information.
-We derive the intermediary's optimal data policy and establish that it preserves the privacy of consumer identities while providing precise information about market demand to the firms.
+Abstract: A data intermediary acquires signals from individual consumers regarding their preferences.
+The intermediary resells the information in a product market wherein firms and consumers tailor their choices to the demand data.
+The social dimension of the individual data---whereby a consumer's data are predictive of others' behavior---generates a data externality that can reduce the intermediary's cost of acquiring the information.
+The intermediary optimally preserves the privacy of consumers' identities if and only if doing so increases social surplus.
 This policy enables the intermediary to capture the total value of the information as the number of consumers becomes large.

 To solve the optimal multi-agent contingent delegation rule, one just needs to solve a much simpler problem: the optimal single-agent delegation rule where the other agent is assumed to receive no constraint and report truthfully.

-Gacha Game: When Prospect Theory Meets Optimal Pricing.
-(SSRN link)
+Gacha Game: When Prospect Theory Meets Optimal Pricing (Paper Link)

 Unbiased sub-sample estimation can be used to (robustly) incentivize data generation when the outcome is not contractable.